singularopticsgroup/BCAA_tutorial/docs/Camera.md

 Together with that, the app runs through each of the available add-on camera adapter, that enables connection with the camera.
 Such an add-on has to be installed separately according to the camera manufacturer's documentation, regarding camera operation through MATLAB.

 ![](/./assets/images/Connect_with_camera_whole_process.png)
-The step-by-step notifications of this process are displayed in the command line:

 After the initiation, the user will be able to select one of the active camera adapters:

 Which successfully opens the app preview.
 In the last process, the user has to select the proper camera resolution in the camera selection toolbar: